SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## Returning purchases

 When a known consumer (where you have attained a consumer-ID or similar) returns to your system, you can use the payment token, using already stored payment data, to initiate enable one-click payments.
-You will need to make a standard redirect purchase, following the sequence as specified in the Redirect scenarios for  [credit-card][credit card api] and [financing invoice api][financing invoice] financing-invoice-redirect/).
+You will need to make a standard redirect purchase, following the sequence as specified in the Redirect scenarios for  [credit card api][credit-card] and [financing invoice api][financing-invoice] financing-invoice-redirect/).
 When making the first `POST` request you insert the `paymentToken` attribute.
 This must be the `paymentToken` you received in the initial purchase.

 See the technical reference, for how to create a [card] and [invoice] payment.